 4. Show your landlord did not prove a reason to evict you

-The Board should not you just because someone didn't like something you did.
+The LTB should not you just because someone didn't like something you did.
 Your landlord must show that what happened fits the wording of the law.
 Here are some questions to think about.